eclipse-iceoryx/iceoryx/doc/design/logging.md

 #### Macro with lazy evaluation

-The buildup of the log message is only done when the log level is above the output threshold.
+The buildup of the log message is only done when the condition to log the message is fulfilled.
 This is accomplished by a macro with an incomplete if-statement.

 ```cpp
 #define LAZY() if (cond)